 In order to likewise create a directional logic for vehicles that cannot simultaneously occupy both loops (e.g. bicycles), the turn-off delay can be used to artificially extend the busy signal of the first occupied loop.
-The function of the activated switching output regarding the turn-off delay depends on the firmware version.
-For version 1.02 and higher the turn-off delay applies also to this switching output, e.g. the presence signal is extended by the turn-off delay.
+The turn-off delay applies also to the activated switching output (second occupied loop), i.e. the presence signal is extended by the turn-off delay.
 Please note that the time gap between the vehicles must be longer than the turn-off delay set.
-In older firmware versions the switching output is not affected by the turn-off delay (compatibel to preceeding model IG745/3).